MicrosoftDocs/connected-spaces/articles/cameras-connect.md

 ms.author: alissag
 ms.date: 11/06/2020
 ms.topic: article
-title: Connect a camera to a gateway in Dynamics 365 Connected Spaces Preview ms.reviewer: v-bholmes
+title: Connect your cameras to a gateway in Dynamics 365 Connected Spaces Preview ms.reviewer: v-bholmes
 ---

-# Connect a camera to a gateway in Dynamics 365 Connected Spaces Preview
+# Connect your cameras to a gateway in Dynamics 365 Connected Spaces Preview

 [!INCLUDE[banner](includes/banner.md)]